 The Google Core Update responds well when publishers:

-Remove unnecessary filler Cut content that adds words but no value.
+Cut content that adds words but no value. - Clarify vague statements

-Clarify vague statements Replace unclear claims with direct explanations.
+Replace unclear claims with direct explanations. - Update outdated facts

-Fix misleading titles Titles must match what the page actually delivers.
+Titles must match what the page actually delivers. - Add missing context

-Add missing context Explain why the information matters to the reader.
+Explain why the information matters to the reader. - Improve opening paragraphs

-Improve opening paragraphs The first few lines should clearly state the purpose.
+The first few lines should clearly state the purpose. - Strengthen weak sections

-Strengthen weak sections Expand thin sections with helpful details.
+Expand thin sections with helpful details. - Remove repeated content

 Small improvements across many pages often outperform one large change.